igormatyushkin014/Fragmentor/README.md

 ### Preparations

-Put `FrameLayout` with `fragmentorContainer` ID into your activity's layout just like in example below:
+First of all, you need a container for your fragments.
+Simply put `FrameLayout` component with `fragmentorContainer` ID into your activity's layout just like in the example below:

 ```xml
 ...